Relational databases

 DBeaver

 DBeaver is also quite handy graphical SQL-client.
-And infact, you can use it also with MySQL and SQL-server.
+And in fact, you can use it also with MySQL and SQL-server.
 You can download it from https://dbeaver.io/.

 Login to your PostgreSQL as administrator (=postgres) and execute below commands